UBC-NLP/araT5/README.md

 <img src="AraT5_CR_new.png" alt="AraT5" width="55%" height="45%" align="right"/>

 This is the repository accompanying our paper [AraT5: Text-to-Text Transformers for Arabic Language Understanding and Generation](https://arxiv.org/abs/2109.12068).
-In this is the repository we introduce:
+In this is the repository we:
 * Introduce **AraT5<sub>MSA</sub>**, **AraT5<sub>Tweet</sub>**, and **AraT5**: three powerful Arabic-specific text-to-text Transformer based models;
 * Introduce **ARGEN**:  A new benchmark for Arabic language generation and evaluation for four Arabic NLP tasks, namely, ```machine  translation```,  ```summarization```,  ```news title   generation```,   ```question   generation```, ,   ```paraphrasing```,   ```transliteration```, and  ```code-switched translation```.
 * Evaluate  ```AraT5``` models on ```ARGEN``` and compare against available language models.